The 20 Largest Cities in the World

 2. Delhi, India

-Delhi, India’s capital and the center of its government, is second in population and first in air pollution.
+Delhi, India’s capital and the center of its government, is second in population and takes the lead in the most polluted cities in the world.
 It packs over 11,000 people into each of its 1484 square kilometers.
 And it’s growing faster than almost anyplace else on Earth.
 “In 2001 alone,” reports World Population Review, “its population increased by 215,000 due to natural growth and 285,000 through migration.”
-Its numbers increased this year by 3.25 percent over 2018 but it’s still on track to hit a population of over 43 million by 2035.
-The capital isn’t providing incentives like these American towns that’ll pay you to move there.
+Its numbers increased this year by 3.03 percent over 2019 but it’s still on track to hit a population of over 43 million by 2035.